If you’re used to selling to small and medium size companies, navigating an enterprise deal is a rapid transition to the big leagues.

 Identify the gatekeeper

-Just as there are those who will act as advocate, there are key stakeholders who will kill the deal the minute a red flag goes up.
+Just as there are those who will act as advocates, there are key stakeholders who will kill the deal the minute a red flag goes up.

 These gatekeepers are the ones who need to be shown beyond doubt that doing business with your company is a safe bet.
 They won’t hesitate to shut you down if it means protecting the company.